gordon Russell's

 'TEACHING THE MACHINE MANNERS'

-Gordon Russell believed that the hand crafted tradition of British cabinet making could be fused with the possibilities of the machine.
-He succeeded in creating mass produced furniture that retained a strong sense of tradition and insisted on the highest possible standards of craftsmanship.
-Whether attained by hand or machine, his vision was bound up in the pursuit of quality.
+Gordon believed the handcrafted tradition of British cabinet making could fuse with the possibilities of machinery.
+He succeeded in creating mass-produced furniture that retained a strong sense of tradition and upheld the highest standards of craftsmanship.
+Whether achieved by hand or machine, his vision was rooted in the pursuit of quality.

 A CHAMPION OF DESIGN

-For Gordon Russell good design could lift the human spirit.
-He believed in democratising design, making it accessible to many, not just the few, ‘I want to make decent furniture for ordinary people’.
-After World War II, he focused his attention on bringing Britain out of its bombed out austerity by promoting and developing the British design industry.
-He helped to establish and then became director of the Council of Industrial Design (now the Design Council) and had a profound influence on British industry, design and education.
+For Gordon, good design could elevate the human spirit.
+He believed in democratising design, making it accessible to many, not just the few.
+“I want to make decent furniture for ordinary people,” he said.
+After World War II, he dedicated himself to lifting Britain from its bombed-out austerity by promoting and developing the British design industry.
+He helped establish and later directed the Council of Industrial Design (now the Design Council), profoundly influencing British industry, design and education.

 A LASTING LEGACY